Muhammad-Ali-stack/Muhammad-Ali-stack/README.md

 Problem  →  System Design  →  Clean Architecture  →  Ship  →  Measure  →  Iterate
 ```

 I think in failure modes before I write a line of code.
-In fintech, the question isn't "does this work?" — it's "what happens when it doesn't, and does the money still balance?"
+In fintech, the question isn't "does this work?", it's "what happens when it doesn't, and does the money still balance?"
 Every API I design is idempotent by default.
 Every transaction is atomic or it rolls back.
 Every financial record carries an audit trail.

 That's not caution.
 That's craft.